 RBH Endowment Fund Call for Proposals

-The RBH Endowment Fund is now accepting applications for projects for the period July 1, 2021 – June 30, 2022.
+The RBH Endowment Fund is now accepting applications.

-Summary of funding opportunity: The RBH Endowment Fund is a new seed funding program at the University of Chicago, executed through the Center for Health and the Social Sciences (CHeSS), that seeks to accelerate research to advance the connection between oral and systemic health and well-being through the biological and social sciences, clinical care, policy and other academic and professional disciplines throughout the University.
+The RBH Endowment Fund is a seed funding program at the University of Chicago, executed through the Center for Health and the Social Sciences (CHeSS), that seeks to accelerate research to advance the connection between oral and systemic health and well-being through the biological and social sciences, clinical care, policy and other academic and professional disciplines throughout the University.

 The program will entertain proposals from $5,000 to $50,000 for a 12 month project period that address oral health access and improvement to affect systemic health and well-being.
 Expected outcomes of funded projects are peer-reviewed publications, sustained research efforts awarded with external funding and expansion of populations interested in oral health as an integral system of overall health and well-being.